 China’s short travel time is appealing to families interested in international adoption.
 Costs are also affordable and predictable compared to those of other countries.

 If you are considering Chinese adoption, the Ambassadors of Love Program is a great way for you to get better acquainted with the children and the process.
 You can also attend to help make the decision easier for families longing to bring a child into their home.

-Another Ambassadors of Love Trip will be scheduled in the near future.
+Another ambassador of Love Trip will be scheduled shortly.
 Interested individuals can email Superkids@gladney.org or call Mary Chapman at (347) 574-3320 for more information.